 Indian people present several cultural festivals according to their own cultures.
 Basically the four major religion groups of India namely Hinduism, Islam, Christianity and Sikhism celebrate several colorful religious festivals in every year.

 Festival is a celebration of life.
-It bring peace and joy to the masses and break the monotony of life.
-We can divide festivals in 3 types national, religious and seasonal.
+It brings peace and joy to the masses and breaks the monotony of life.
+We can divide festivals of India in three types - national, religious and seasonal.

-National festivals, like the Republic Day, the Independence Day, Gandhi Jayanti and Children's Day are celebrated with great patriotic fervor.
+National festivals, like the Republic Day, the Independence Day, Gandhi Birthday are celebrated with great patriotic fervor.
 These days have been declared as national holidays and are celebrated in all parts of the country with a lot of enthusiasm.

-On Republic Day and Independence Day, there are formal events taken by government - including a march-past and flag-hoisting - in all the state capitals, district headquarters, corporations and municipalities, Panchayats... and so it goes.
+On the Republic Day and the Independence Day, there are some formal events taken by governments, including a march-past and flag-hoisting in all the state capitals, district headquarters, corporations and municipalities, gram panchayats... and so it goes.